-Most of the wine produced in Calabria is red which is made from the Galliopo grape.
+Most of the wine from Calabria is red which is made from the Galliopo grape.
 Another grape variety widely used in Calabria is Greco di Bianco.
 Although Calabria is surrounded by sea, it is mainly mountainous and therefore, meat dishes are quite common and pair well with the excellent red wines.

 Drinking Wine at Estates, festivals and restaurants

 You also have the opportunity to visit some of the most famous wine estates in Calabria such as Librandi and others who understood Calabria’s potential.
 They organise guided tours and you will be able to taste and learn about different wines.

 There are also many festivals where you will have the chance to sample some of the local wine.
 A glass of wine in a bar or restaurant can vary from 3 to 4 euro.
 A cup of wine at a festival costs 1 euro, but it is usually a plastic cup for safety reasons.
 The festivals are the ideal place to try them.
 It is amazing to see how lively everyone is at these festivals after a few cups of wine.
 You can see many barrels of wine lined up for the festival-goers.